 Cognitive health is one of the most pressing concerns facing seniors and their families.
 From trying to determine if someone is dealing with normal forgetfulness or an actual cognitive disorder, to deciding when the time is right for full-time memory care, it’s a fraught, emotional process.

-In addition, we have an interview here with Angie Frantz, the Expressions Product Manager with Prestige Senior Living.
-Angie started with Prestige over a decade ago at Olympic Alzheimer’s Residence where she became an award-winning executive director, and today she oversees the entire Expressions memory care wellness program across all Prestige communities.
+We have an interview here with Angie Frantz, the Expressions Product Manager with Prestige Senior Living.
+Angie started with Prestige over a decade ago and became an award-winning executive director at a memory care community, and today she oversees the entire Expressions memory care wellness program across all Prestige communities.

 What are some of the early signs of memory decline in seniors that people need to take note of?